Neurovascular Relationships of S2AI Screw Placement: Anatomic Study.

 Orthopedics & Sports Medicine

 Abdul-Jabbar, Amir; Yilmaz, Emre; Iwanaga, Joe; Tawfik, Tamir; O'Lynnger, Thomas M; Schildhauer, Thomas Armin; Chapman, Jens R; Oskouian, Rod J; and Tubbs, R Shane, "Neurovascular Relationships of S2AI Screw Placement: Anatomic Study."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 286.